 Every motor driven fan should have an independent disconnect switch to isolate the unit from the electrical supply.
-It should be near the fan and must be capable of being locked by maintenance personnel while servicing the unit, in accordance with OSHA or equivalent safety procedures.
+It should be near the fan and must be capable of being locked by maintenance personnel while servicing the unit, in accordance with OSHA procedures.